 Abstract.
-In this paper we report a study of the seismic noise measured in the underground Baksan Neutrino Observatory.
+In this paper we report a study of the seismic noise measured in the underground Baksan Neutrino Observatory in the framework of the site qualification for third generation Gravitational Wave detectors like the Einstein Telescope [1] and Cosmic Explorer [2].
 The main spectral feature below 1 Hz is the oceanic microseism, while for greater frequencies the measured horizontal and vertical accelerations approaches the Peterson low noise model.
 Using two synchronized seismometers we also studied the coherence in the microseismic band (0.1 - 0.5Hz) between three underground stations located at 0.3km, 1.4km and 3.7km from the tunnel entrance.
-Finally, on the base of our measurements we evaluate the Newtonian noise limit at this site using the Saulson's model.
+Finally, on the base of our measurements we evaluate the Newtonian noise contribution from the seismic noise background of body waves.